 Most 10-year bond yields in the single-currency bloc were just 0.5 to 1 basis points higher on the day.

 "In the past 24 hours, geopolitical risks have eased but uncertainty over the weekend is looming and today's economic calendar is thin, so it would be safer to err on side of caution," said KBC rates strategist Mathias van der Jeugt.

 In Germany - the euro zone's benchmark issuer - 10-year bond yields briefly touched a one-week high at 0.537 percent .

-They were set to end the week up around with their biggest weekly rise since early February.
+They were set to end the week up around 2.5 bps, the biggest weekly rise since early February.

 There was some focus on Spain ahead of a Moody's ratings review later in the day.

 Spain, one of the strongest-performing euro zone bond markets so far this year, has seen its ratings lifted to single A territory by Fitch and S&P Global in recent months thanks to stronger economic and fiscal conditions.

 Moody's rates Spain at Baa2, two notches below the Fitch and S&P ratings for Spain, making an upgrade on Friday a possibility, analysts said.

 "Any upgrade from Moody's would be basically catching up to the other big two," said ING senior rates strategist Martin van Vliet.
 "Nonetheless, its an interesting event tonight."